Released on September 30, 2020, along with the Pixel 4a 5G phone, Google calls the Pixel 5

 Upsie Offers the Solution People Want

-Upsie, on the other hand, can give you the protections you want.
-They sell extended warranties that cover your phone for two years.
+Upsie, on the other hand, can give you the protection you want.
+They sell subscription warranties that cover your phone for up to five years.
 You can think of these as service contracts or smartphone insurance that give you peace of mind when you need repair service.

 Check out Upsie’s page